dump247/aws-mock-metadata/README.md

 until they expire and the user is prompted again to provide an updated token.

+# Dependencies

+This application is still beta and may change in breaking ways in the future.

+* python 2
+  * python 3 has not been tested
+* boto python library
+  * this may change to [botocore](https://github.com/boto/botocore), which will impact config file format

 # Installation

 Currently only works on OSX, but should be trivial to make it work on